Anthropology | History | Political Science | Psychology | Sociology

 Education: MPhil, Sociomedical Sciences, Columbia University (2017); MPH, Sociomedical Sciences, Columbia University (2015); MA, Bioethics, University of Minnesota (2012); BS, Neuroscience, University of Minnesota (2010)

 Desiree Abu-Odeh became interested in social and political histories of public health and intermeshed constructions of gender, sexuality, race, and disease as a bioethics MA student.
 These interests are reflected in her MA thesis on the impact of body ideals and obesity on people’s identities and her MPH thesis, a historiographical essay on gendered and racialized understandings of addiction and their relationships with anti-narcoticism and drug control policies in the United States.
-Abu-Odeh’s bioethics and public health work has been published in the Kennedy Institute of Ethics Journal, Public Health Reports, and the American Journal of Public Health.
+Abu-Odeh’s bioethics and public health work have been published in the Kennedy Institute of Ethics Journal, Public Health Reports, and the American Journal of Public Health.
 Her dissertation examines responses to sexual violence on American college campuses in the post-World War II era.
-She has received funding for her doctoral studies and dissertation research from the Department of Sociomedical Sciences’s Predoctoral Fellowship in Gender, Sexuality and Health, the Columbia Population Research Center, Harvard’s Schlesinger Library on the History of Women in America, Barnard Library, and Smith College Libraries.
+She has received funding for her doctoral studies and dissertation research from the Department of Sociomedical Sciences’ Predoctoral Fellowship in Gender, Sexuality, and Health, the Columbia Population Research Center, Harvard’s Schlesinger Library on the History of Women in America, Barnard Library, and Smith College Libraries.
 Abu-Odeh is a 2019 NAEd/Spencer Dissertation Fellow.
 She is also an Editor and Social Media Manager for the online blog NOTCHES: (re)marks on the history of sexuality.

 Cohort Year: 2014